-The real Rezso Seress has enough tragedy in his own life: the woman he wrote "Gloomy Sunday" for killed herself soon after hearing it; his song was banned in England and several other countries after reports of multiple suicides resulting from its play; and Seress himself ended it all in 1968.
+The real Rezso Seress had plenty of tragedy in his own life: the woman he wrote "Gloomy Sunday" for killed herself soon after hearing it; his song was banned in England and several other countries after reports of multiple suicides resulting from its play; and Seress himself ended it all in 1968.
 It's a shame that his own story was ignored and replaced by this rather predictable and shallow melodrama.
 But it's well-made, considering its low budget, and respectably acted by a mostly Hungarian cast.

 I should also mention that "Gloomy Sunday" itself, as depressing as it is, remains one of the most beautiful ballads of the 20th century, and its sadness infuses the film with deep feeling.
 Much more than it deserves, actually.